nehakalra54/acrolinx-sidebar-demo-osx/README.md

 * When user presses "Check" button in the sidebar the `AcrolinxSidebarInterface` gets a request to initiate check.
 * The plugin's principal class must implement `AcrolinxPluginProtocol` method `startGlobalCheck`.
-* Here plugin is expected to extract the content of associated file and handover the extaccted content to the  `AcrolinxSidebarInterface` instance.
+* Here plugin is expected to extract the content of associated file and handover the extracted content to the  `AcrolinxSidebarInterface` instance.
 ```
 [[[self sidebarController] JSInterface] performGlobalCheck:stringExtractedFromEditor];
 ```